Multiple Active Statements (MAS) and DBD::ODBC

 Using SQL_COPT_SS_PRESERVE_CURSORS

-You can use the connection attribute SQL_COPT_SS_PRESERVE_CURSORS, when set before opening a connection, to enable MAS.
+You can set the connection attribute SQL_COPT_SS_PRESERVE_CURSORS before opening a connection, to enable MAS.
 The following C code illustrates this on a table defined as:

 create table xtest(ky int primary key, txt varchar(100));

 Insert rows with ky values of 1 to 100 and any txt values.
-The code reads one row at a time, and, for each row where ky mod 4 is 0, it updates the row (in another statement) to set the ky value to "WORLD".
-You cannot currently do this in DBD::ODBC.
+The code reads one row at a time, and, for each row where ky mod 4 is 0, it updates the row (in another statement) to set the ky value to WORLD.
+You can't currently do this in DBD::ODBC.

 #ifdef WIN32